12 min read

 • Major closures included Melt Bar and Grilled, CosMc's and a popular Mexican chain.

-In 2025, several restaurant chains closed locations or shut down entirely — some after bankruptcy, others by choice.
-This report tracks which brands closed, how many locations were affected and why.
+In 2025, several restaurant chains faced closures — some due to bankruptcy, others as strategic downsizing.
+This report tracks major restaurant closures, how many locations were affected and the reasons behind them.

 Note: For a broader look at industry bankruptcies from 2020 through 2025, see our full report.